-Third Thursdays: Pick Your Passion with April Davis (ages 10+), 6-8 pm.
-Students may choose to create an acrylic painting or a sculpture. $30 per class.
+Third Thursday: Painting and Sculpting with April Davis, 6-8 pm.
+Choose to create an acrylic painting or a sculpture.
+April Davis will guide you through her simple techniques that make painting or sculpture easy and fun for all levels, beginner to advanced! $30 per class.
 Call 417.553.0835 to register.

 Joplin Public Library, 1901 E. 20th Street

-RSVPaint Joplin: 223 W. 3rd St., at the corner of 3rd and Wall across the street from Spiva Art Gallery
+RSVPaint Joplin: 223 W. 3rd St., at the corner of 3rd and Wall across the street from Spiva Art Gallery.

 Spiva Center for the Arts: Third and Wall streets.